Rider's Guide Text Page - Access Services : ASI

 Your Access Rider ID Card:

-Help From the Driver: You are responsible for getting to, into and out of the vehicle.
+Help From the Driver: You are responsible for getting to, into, and out of the vehicle.
 Drivers will offer assistance as you get on and off the vehicle and in using the vehicle securement devices.
-However they will not lift you or carry you nor will they accompany you to or from locations far away from the vehicle.
-If you need assistance we do not provide, please bring a personal care attendant or be sure to have someone available at the pick-up or drop-off location to help you.
-For information about Beyond the Curb service, please see page 46.
+However, they will not lift you or carry you nor will they accompany you to or from locations more than sixty (60) feet from the vehicle.
+If you need assistance we do not provide, please travel with a Personal Care Attendant (PCA) or be sure to have someone available at the pick-up or drop-off location to help you.
+Drivers are not allowed to enter a private residence nor help a rider lock or unlock the door to the rider’s residence.
+For information about Beyond the Curb service, please see

-Positioning Belts: An Access driver will offer positioning belts for customers using mobility devices, to ensure greater security during their Access trip.
+Positioning Belts: An Access driver will offer positioning belts for riders using mobility devices, to ensure greater security during their Access trip.

-If you told the Reservationist that a guest will be with you, you will have to pay the fare for that guest even if they do not show up.
+or guest will not travel with you.
+The seat could be used by another rider and allows Access to be more efficient.
 Your personal care attendant and/or guests must board (and exit) the vehicle at the same time as you do.

 Children must ride properly buckled in the back seat in a safety or booster seat until they are eight years old or are at least 4’ 9” tall.
 This is required by law.
-Access does not furnish safety or booster seats.
-The driver may assist you with installation upon request.
+Access does not provide safety or booster seats, however, the driver may assist you with installation upon request.

 Rider Code of Conduct